Jake Hager (baseball): Arizona Diamondbacks

 On July 30, 2021, Hager was claimed off of waivers by the Arizona Diamondbacks.
 Hager appeared in 9 games for the Diamondbacks, going 2-for-18 (.111) with 2 RBI.
 On September 12, Hager was outrighted off of the 40-man roster and assigned to the Triple-A Reno Aces.
-He became a free agent following the season, but re-signed on December 1.
+He became a free agent following the season, but re-signed on minor league contract on December 1.

 Hager was assigned to Triple-A Reno to begin the 2022 season.
-On May 16, 2022, Hager was selected to the active roster and started Game 1 of that day’s doubleheader against the Los Angeles Dodgers.
+On May 16, 2022, Hager was selected to the active roster and started Game 1 of that day's doubleheader against the Los Angeles Dodgers.
 In 28 games for Arizona, Hager batted .240/.345/.280 with no home runs and 3 RBI.
-He was designated for assignment on August 22, 2022.
-On October 2, Hager was re-selected to Arizona’s 40-man and active rosters, but did not make another appearance for the team to finish out the season.
+He was designated for assignment on August 22.
+He cleared waivers and was sent outright to Triple–A Reno on August 24.
+On October 2, Hager was re-selected to Arizona's 40-man and active rosters, but did not make another appearance for the team to finish out the season.
+On November 3, Hager was removed from the 40-man roster and sent outright to Triple–A; he subsequently elected free agency in lieu of the assignment.

 On January 30, 2023, Hager re-signed with the Diamondbacks on a minor league contract.
+In an April 27 game in which Reno defeated the Sugar Land Space Cowboys 24–2, Hager recorded 5 hits in 5 at-bats with a home run and 8 RBI.
+The 8 runs batted in tied an Aces team record, last accomplished by Cole Gillespie in 2012.
+In 56 games for Reno, he hit .245/.301/.415 with 3 home runs and 30 RBI.
+On August 10, Hager was released by the Diamondbacks organization.

+Chicago Cubs

+On June 28, 2024, Hager signed a minor league contract with the Chicago Cubs organization.
+In 39 games for the Triple–A Iowa Cubs, he slashed .221/.269/.328 with two home runs and nine RBI.
+Hager retired from professional baseball on September 2.